 In 2013, seven students applied for enrollment for the 2013-2014 school year, with only three of those students being children other than Scott and Nikkie's own.
 Though it was only a few interested families, Scott and Nikkie felt strongly that it was the right thing to do.

 They began seeking funding for the building of the school on the 11 acres of land that the church owned.
 A generous donor from their area offered a donation of $20,000 under the condition that it was matched.
 Members of the church donated the needed $20,000.
 There were discussions with a local bank to received the remaining $35,000 that was needed to build.
 The aforementioned donor offered to loan the remaining amount, instead.
 Then, when meeting to get the loan, the donor announced that she had decided to just donate the money rather than loaning it.

 In the summer of 2013, the school was built, and classes began September 2013.

 Since then, Nikkie has returned to homeschooling and now offers support to homeschool families at TCCA.
-Parents are able to send their children to TCCA for all their work, sign them up for some of the online classes, or be a part of the homeschool program which also allows them to participate in things that are going on at TCCA.
+Parents are able to enroll their students in some online classes at TCCA, or be a part of the homeschool support which also allows them to participate in things that are going on at TCCA.